bmc/py-sqlshell/README.md

 #### Command Completion

 `sqlshell` has some rudimentary support for command completion of its `.` commands.
-In addition, the `.schema` and `.indexes` commands, which take a single table name parameter, support table name completion.
+In addition, the `.schema`, `.indexes`, and `.fk` commands, which take a single table name parameter, support table name completion.
 Again, type `.help` for a complete explanation.

 There is _no_ support for SQL completion.